How to write about your job on the internet (without getting sacked)

 • If you're open about who you are online, then be open about it with your employer as well.
 Don't post content that your employer wouldn't be happy with, and make them aware of the benefits of increased presence and reputation that can come with contributing to the public discourse on welfare-to-work.

 • If you're not open about who you are and want to post on controversial topics, then don't make it possible to identify yourself or the people you're talking about.
 Anyone can see your username - make sure you don't use it elsewhere on the internet.
-We won't tell anyone your e-mail address unless the law forces us to.
+We won't tell anyone your e-mail address.

 • Don't post a video of yourself running around a football pitch if you're in receipt of mobility allowance.